ryan-mcclue/musings/adventures-in-pi.md

 --------------------------------------------------------------------------
-most solder has flux core (typically rosin) to allow easier adherence to materials Sn/Pb (60/40) lower boiling point and better wetting (cone shaped finish) then non-leaded. fumes are flux as boiling point of lead (≈1700°C) much higher fume extractor at top
+most solder has flux core (typically rosin) to remove oxide films, i.e. wetting the metal (to remove dirt/grease will require cloth or steel brush) Sn/Pb (60/40) lower boiling point and shinier finish (cone shaped) then non-leaded. fumes are flux as boiling point of lead (≈1700°C) much higher fume extractor at top

+like most metal products, the iron has core (Cu, Fe) and plating metals (Cr, Sn)

 lead is if course bad if ingested lead-free developed due to landfill leeching of disposed electronics

 wire guage is diametre

-silicon mat, brass wool (routinely removing stuck solder debris and rust), chisel-head (conical head other 10%), gloves, glasses

-iron temp. of 350°C good compromise
+use solid wire as easier to work with than stranded (which handles flexing better, so better for final projects)

+when heated, oxidation of solder iron tip is greatly accelerated thereby losing conductivity, wetting, etc.

 rusting is a form of corrosion (damage slowy by chemical reaction) as rust is technically iron oxide, only iron can rust (giving electrons)